 After the second unsuccessful attempt, the student is required to repeat at least one of the following courses: CHEM 1110; MATH 1910, 1920; PHYS 2110, 2120 before the examination can be taken a third and final time.

 Admission of Transfer Students: Transfer students from other institutions of higher education who plan to enter the College of Engineering must meet University admission criteria.
-Engineering transfer students must first take and pass the Engineering Entrance Examination before taking 3000 and 4000 level courses.

 Specific College Requirements: